thomasebsmith/naive/README.md

 - Naive's open dialog does not appear when there is no focused window.
 - The current project is only remembered for one window.
 - Many of the Edit menu items don't work (e.g. Paste and Match Styles, Delete).
-- The cursor does not always appear when inserting at the very end of a file.

 #### Project TODOs
 - Add better selection.